 Dr. Steven R. Hansen, President and CEO

-Dr. Steven R. Hansen oversees AHS’ organizational operations and leads the implementation and execution of its strategic plan as AHS strives to become the animal welfare organization of the future.
+Dr. Steven R. Hansen oversees AHS’ organizational operations and leads the implementation and execution of its strategic plan as AHS and our partners strive to transform Maricopa County into the “animal welfare community of the future.”
 Dr. Hansen has nearly three decades of experience in animal welfare.
 Prior to joining AHS, Dr. Hansen spent 15 years with the American Society for the Prevention of Cruelty to Animals (ASPCA), most recently as the organization’s Chief Operating Officer, where he was responsible for leading medical, finance, human resources, information technology, capital projects and facilities programs and departments located in New York City and nationally.
 Dr. Hansen has a vast and experienced medical background and has served as Director of Veterinary Research and Support for Wellmark International and practiced clinical veterinary medicine in Houston and Chicago.
 He serves on a variety of mission-critical boards, including the Morris Animal Foundation’s Animal Welfare Advisory Board and the American Veterinary Medical Association’s Legislative Advisory Committee.
 He received his BS and Doctor of Veterinary Medicine degrees from Iowa State University and received an MS and MBA from the University of Illinois.
 Dr. Hansen is board certified by the American College of Animal Welfare and the American Board of Veterinary Toxicology.

-Michelle Giesen oversees accounting & finance, retail & thrift store operations, facilities, warehouse and information technology at the Arizona Humane Society, and has 15 years of combined experience in public and private accounting.
+Michelle Giesen oversees accounting & finance, purchasing, facilities, information technology and data management at the Arizona Humane Society, and has 20 years of combined experience in public and private accounting.
 Michelle spent six years as the Chief Financial Officer for Wespac Construction, Inc., and was responsible for overseeing the accounting department for the $175 million construction firm.
 Michelle also supervised accounting for the McDowell Mountain Music Festival, LLC, a 501(c) 3 non-profit organization, served as Controller for DMB Realty and spent four years in public accounting at Arthur Andersen.
 Michelle has acted as a consultant for various firms including local real estate and construction companies and a San Diego-based retailer.
 As former President of the Construction Financial Management Association’s local chapter — the largest chapter in the nation — Michelle continues to be an active member of the CPA community.

-Elizabeth Claxton oversees Adoptions, Humane Education, the information ambassadors, and retail and off-site locations.
+Elizabeth Claxton oversees animal services, thrift and retail and operations.
 Elizabeth has a strong retail management background, specifically focused on the development of management staff in conjunction with the implementation of comprehensive and in-depth customer service models.
 Most recently, she has served the Arizona Humane Society by managing and developing all off-site operations with an emphasis on customer experience.
 A Phoenix native, Elizabeth enjoys spending time with her many furry children — Winston, Murray, Deuce, and Cassandra the tortoise.

 The Arizona Humane Society is fortunate to have 12 of the best veterinarians you’ll find anywhere in the Valley.
 These highly-skilled medical professionals are compassionate caregivers who have devoted their careers to shelter medicine.
 We’re proud to call them ours, and so are our pets.